 A lamp inspired by camping tents.

 Made by Italian lifestyle brand Diesel Living, the Fork Floor Lamp is simple and stylish.
-It takes inspiration from camping tents and apparel design, offering a fun take on classic lamps.
+It takes inspiration from camping tents and apparel design, offering a fun take on classic floor lamps modern spaces sometimes have.
 Fork features a steel base and rod that rotates to offer more control over the light position.
 Made from cotton and linen, the shade has a tubular shape.
 Turning the light on highlights the textures of the fabric in a similar way to a lamp in a camping tent.
 Available with an Anthracite or Ivory frame with a matching Ivory or Gray diffuser.